A narrow canal flowing through green fields under a vibrant orange and purple sunset sky, representing India's environmental landscape.

 We saw people struggling for water across many parts of Maharashtra earlier this year.

 Residents were spending 1000s of rupees every day just for a few litres of water.
-Offices and schools had to shut down.
-Police had to intervene in many clashes for water.

-Sadly, neither Maharashtra nor Chennai seem like isolated, stray incidents.
-21 Indian cities are projected to run out of water in 2 years, including some of our biggest cities.
+Twenty-one Indian cities are projected to run out of water in two years, including some of the country’s largest cities.

-More than 100 million people are likely to be affected.
-And climate change is making it worse, to the extent that 40% of our population may not have access to safe water by 2030.
+Climate change is exacerbating the issue to the extent that 40% of our population may not have access to safe water by 2030.

 Ironically, access to safe water for all by 2030 is one of the United Nations’ Sustainable Development Goals.